 Knowing that queries that include named entities might be treated differently than queries that don’t is important to both searchers and SEOs, and can result in special features appearing within search results such as the “related people” display at Yahoo, or the expanded results (like an implied site search) at Google, or possibly in a number of other ways.

-I’ve written about named entities a number of times in the past and how search engines might be using them:
+I’ve written about named entities a number of times in the past, beyond named entity detection, and how search engines might be using them:

 - Google and Metaweb: Named Entities and Mashup Search Results?

 - Search Taxonomies and Search Engines: Answering Questions vs. Indexing Webpages

 - Google News Rankings and Quality Scores for News Sources

 - Google Using Novel Content as a Ranking Signal?

 - How a Search Engine Might Add Related Information about People, Places, and Things into Search Results

 - How Google May Blend Information From Feeds and Extracted Data For Search Results

 - Google on Using a Knowledge Base of Articles to Make Searches Smarter